core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The columns of this registry are:

-* Scheme ID: This field contains the value used as 'scheme-id' to identify a CRI scheme, per {{Section 5.1.1 of I-D.ietf-core-href}}.
-The value is a negative integer and MUST be unique.
+* CoAP Transport: This field contains a text string.
+The value MUST be unique and it uniquely identifies the transport used for CoAP messages.

-  As a pre-condition for registering a value ID, it is REQUIRED that the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}} includes an entry where the value in the column "CRI scheme number" is (-1 - ID).

-* URI Scheme Name: This field contains a text string.
-Its value is the name of the URI scheme that corresponds to the CRI scheme identified by the value of the "Scheme ID" field in the present entry.

-  Given the value ID of the "Scheme ID" field in the present entry, then the value of the "URI Scheme Name" field MUST be the same as in the column "URI scheme name" of the entry of the "CRI Scheme Numbers" registry where the value in the column "CRI scheme number" is (-1 - ID).

 * Transport Information Details: This field contains a lists of text strings.
 Each text string is the name of an element that provides transport-specific information related to a pertinent CoAP request.
-Optional elements are prepended by '?', and MUST be specified next to each other as last ones.
+Optional elements are prepended by '?' and MUST be specified next to each other as last ones.

 * Reference: This contains a pointer to the public specification for the item.